 Sometimes, oily skin is actually dehydrated skin trying to fix itself.
 The skin needs, wants, and functions best with a fair amount of water and oil.
 Your skin is smart, so if you apply a beneficial oil to it, it will regulate and balance itself.
 This in turn leads to better skin health and less reliance on products, which leads to money saved ‘cause you don’t need as much product.
 Whoa.

 Q: WILL IT MAKE ME BREAK OUT?

 A: No!
 In fact, this is a formula specifically made for oily, blemish-prone and normal skin types.
 We use plant oils that are high in lineolic acid, an essential fatty acid that contributes to the health of your skin’s sebum (the oil produced by your skin to protect it from the elements).

 A deficiency in lineolic acid causes the skin to produce sebum with high levels of oleic acid which is dry and sticky and may lead to blackheads and clogged pores.
 Lineolic acid is also the essential building block for ceramides, which is a fancy word for lipids, which is a fancy word for fats.
 Fats are moisturizers that keep water in (hydration) and keep irritants out.

 Q: WHAT'S IN IT?

-A: We use non-clogging, non-greasy organic plant oils such as hemp and sesame (not the toasted variety... hello pad Thai face).
+A: We use non-clogging, non-greasy organic, raw plant oils.
 We also use an herbaceous and fresh-smelling blend of organic essential oils that are anti-inflammatory (vetiver), antioxidant (juniper), and balancing (patchouli and geranium).